 Ernest married Agnes Milligan, sister of John Milligan and had two daughters, Marion and Agnes Victoria [Aggie].
 Agnes died at Aggie’s birth.
 Ernie married again to Molly Robinson and they had six more children: Norman, Bobby, Evelyn, Lloyd, Walter and Ruth.

 Edith and John Milligan had eight children (Molly, Mardie, Jim, Jack, Thalia, Jean, Sadie and Geoff).
-They raised Aggie as a Milligan.
+They adopted Aggie at birth and raised her as a Milligan.

 Rex married Amber Brown and had two sons, Marshall and Aubrey.